aramky/ASMGA/README.md

 # ASMGA: Alternated Sorting Method Genetic Algorithm
 **Language: Python 2.7**

 ASMGA is hybrid wrapper-filter algorithm for feature and model selection for Support Vector Machine (SVM) classifiers.
+Theoritical background and detailed development of ASMGA can be found in Aram (2021).
 Three objectives are considered: cost-sensitive error rate, feature subset size, and feature importance in terms of relevance and redundancy.
 The algorithm approximates a set of Pareto optimal solutions.
 A solution includes selected features and values of RBF SVM parameters.
 ASMGA hybrid uses two multi-objective sorting techniques: Weighted Sum (WS) of objectives and Non-dominated Sorting (NDS) in the breeding process and for selecting surviving solutions in each GA generation.